lena-bas/lena-bas.github.io/README.md

 Experimenting with LWC on github pages

+# How to build and run locally

+I am using VS Code.
+I already had node and npm installed.

+> [!NOTE]
+> TODO Add instructions on downloading node and npm

+Once you have node and npm installed, open terminal in VS Code and run following commands:
+- cd lwr-project
+- npm install
+- npm run dev

+Application will run at:  http://localhost:3000/

+# How to build for production

+Run this command inside  lwr-project folder:
+- npm run build:prod-compat

+Production artifacts are generated in **lwr-project/site** folder

+Copy content of **lwr-project/site** folder, including **all files** and **directories** two levels up into root folder **\lena-bas.github.io**.

+Commit to local repository and push to github.
+Usually, after few minutes new version will be available at https://lena-bas.github.io/, although occasionally it may take more.
+It never took more than about 30 minutes for me.

+# Working Notes

 Following instructions from w381.github.io/README.md - which I created few weeks ago when doing the same exercise on Doca's repository.
 These instructions are similar to Notes.md in Salesforce-oss/SF_Documentation